RBKKL/donum/README.md

 # Donum

-Make donations to streamers with cryptocurrency
+[Donum](https://donum.me) is a platform to make donations to streamers with cryptocurrency

 ## Getting Started